personal growth and travel blog on my canvas homepage banner image

 When I first ventured into travel writing, I panicked every time I put down my solo excursion tales and travel guides.
 I didn’t know how to write about traveling.
 I didn’t have the right tools.
 I remember telling my partner it would be a long time before I write good, relatable travel stories readers will enjoy. (my ideas about good writing.)

-But even as a beginner travel writer, I wrote subjective articles such as why I travel and how can we stop ourselves from turning into the worst dictators (inspired by Cambodia).
+Even as a beginner travel writer, I wrote subjective articles such as why I travel and how can we stop ourselves from turning into the worst dictators (inspired by Cambodia).
 I have always preferred penning down personal travel memoirs rather than writing about the five things to do.

-Some of my travel writings turned out to be good and some bad.
+Some of my travel writings turned out to be good, and some bad.
 So while this piece on the love and hate relationship with India won accolades, I’m still ashamed of this Vietnam photo essay.

 I continued writing about trips to Southeast Asia and South America.
 As I published frequently, I started getting a hang of travel writing.